-Pursuant to Condition 6 (Subordinated Tier 2 Notes - Substitution or Variation following a Capital Disqualification Event), the Issuer has the option to specify in the Final Terms in relation to Subordinated Tier 2 Notes that a Capital Disqualification Event Variation is applicable.
-A Capital Disqualification Event will apply if, as a result of a change to the regulatory classification, the Issuer would no longer be able to count the Subordinated Tier 2 Notes wholly or in part towards its tier 2 capital.
-A Capital Disqualification Event Variation would entitle the Issuer in such circumstances to vary the terms of such Subordinated Tier 2 Notes (subject to certain conditions) in order to ensure that they remain or become Qualifying Securities (i.e., qualify again as tier 2 capital of the Issuer) or in order to ensure the effectiveness and enforceability of Condition 17(c).
+Substitution or variation of Subordinated Tier 2 Notes upon the occurrence of a Capital Disqualification Event will apply if, as a result of a change to the regulatory classification, the Issuer would no longer be able to count the Subordinated Tier 2 Notes wholly or in part towards its tier 2 capital.
+A Capital Disqualification Event Variation would entitle the Issuer in such circumstances to vary the terms of such Subordinated Tier 2 Notes (subject to certain conditions) in order to ensure that they remain or become Qualifying Securities (i.e., qualify again as tier 2 capital of the Issuer) or in order to ensure the effectiveness and enforceability of Condition 18(c).
 Importantly, the Issuer would in such circumstances be entitled to substitute or vary, subject to the conditions set out in Condition 6 (Subordinated Tier 2 Notes - Substitution or Variation following a Capital Disqualification Event), the terms of the Subordinated Tier 2 Notes without the consent of the holders of the Subordinated Tier 2 Notes.
 The Issuer would treat the investors as a class and the individual position of the Noteholders may be prejudiced, despite the conditions set out in Condition 6 (Subordinated Tier 2 Notes - Substitution or Variation following a Capital Disqualification Event).